RiceComp427-Spring2019/comp427-hw1-paranoia-whyymlm/README.md

 ## Problem 2
 - Scenario: Grading
 - Assumptions:
   Some students are going to attack my computer and try to get a higher grade.
-They might do this through different methods and I have     to protect my computer from their attacks.
+They might want to mofify or peep the homework, they may   want to modify the submitting date because he submitted it late.
+They may want to attack my computer to bring the system offline.
+I     have to consider the situations and make sure the grading is fair.
 - Assets:
   1. The contents of the homework of every student.
   2. The Student ID, Email, phone number, submission date, IP of the student’s network, submitting date of the homework.                      (confidentiality and integrity and privacy)